elunna/hackem/hackem_changelog.md

 - (O) shadow ogre
     - Gave a frequency of 2; let them appear in the main dungeon
     - Made poison, drain & death resistant and vulnerable to fire.
-    - can darken lit areas.
+    - darkens lit areas as they move.
 - (P) moldy pudding
     - added vulnerability to fire
 - (P) shoggoth